Frequently Asked Questions

 I also am aware that I could be wrong.
 Maybe there is a convincing, data-driven argument that playing time leads to quantifiable improvement.
 If so, please let me know!

 I am very bad at planning, so I'm not going to commit to any timeline.
-But I would like to do other sports.
+But I would like to do other games.

-Most likely baseball would be next, because pro baseball is pretty similar to pro basketball/football/hockey.
+Most likely baseball would be the next sport, because pro baseball is pretty similar to pro basketball/football/hockey.
 Soccer would require a lot more work to really do it right, since pro soccer is pretty different.
 There's multiple competing leagues, cross-league tournaments, buying/selling players, relegation... a soccer management game would be a little unsatisfying without all those features.